-You can ask us to deregister your financial service provider (FSP) if you, or the entity you administer, are no longer providing, or able to offer, financial services.
+You can ask us to deregister your financial service provider (FSP) if you are no longer providing, or able to offer, financial services.
+Send us your request using our online service.

 What deregistration means

 Once you’re deregistered, you can no longer offer to provide financial services under that registration.

 Requests for deregistration are made under Section 18(2), Financial Service Providers (Registration and Dispute Resolution) Act 2008 .

 Who can request deregistration